fiolj/tof-simulator/README.rst

 Documentation
 *************

-Further information on installation, dependencies and use is in the `documentation https://tof-simulator.readthedocs.io/en/latest/>`_.
+Further information on installation, dependencies and use may be found in the `documentation <https://tof-simulator.readthedocs.io/en/latest/>`_.